rae xiang

 When the limbs of my body were still finding their form, my mother worked as a housekeeper at a Holiday Inn near Louisville.

-It was 1995 and my parents were Chinese immigrants who had left their paths as engineering grads to start again.
+It was 1995 and my parents were Chinese immigrants who had left their paths as engineering students to start again.
 And they would, over and over, through the South, Midwest, back to China and eventually the West Coast.

 Sturdy enough to pace new lands, my father’s wide feet precede my own, but my mothers 精 sense of opportunity was my unseen inheritance.